-NOTE TO PART OF
+NOTE TO PART C

-On the borial or cremation of the body of the deceased person to whom this certificule relates, the person effecting the burial or, in the case of crematori, the Registrar of the Crematorium, must within 96 nears fill up the Fecul of Notification on the other side (Pan C), detach it from Pan B and send of to the Registrar of Brahs. and Deaths by whom the certificate was given.
-The certificate itself (Pert B) should be retained by the person effecting the hunal, etc. (See Note to Part Bi
+On the burial or cremation of the body of the on the oursal of cremanni, or the doop of the deceased person to whom this certificute relates, the person effecting the burial or, in the case of cremation, the Registrar of the Crematorium must within 96 hours fill up the Form of Notification on the other side (Part C), detach it from Petr B and send it to the Registrar of Bunhs of Technical Conference on The and Deaths by whom the certificate was given.
+The certificate itself (Part B) should be retained by the person effecting the hunal, etc. (See Note to

-The Part C of this certificate mass may be used to portfy the bursal or cremation of any body except that of the deceased person to whem the certificate
+The Part C of this certificate must not be used to notify the burial or cremation of any body except that of the deceased person to whom the certificate

-NOTE TO PART II
+NOTE TO PART B